Siva-Flutter-Dev/simplemath_privacypolicy/simplemath_privacypolicy.md

 The Application does not actively collect any personally identifiable information or precise location data.

+The Application may use the device's vibration functionality to enhance user interaction and feedback.
+This feature does not collect, store, or transmit any personal data.

 This information is collected solely to analyze usage trends and improve app performance.

 Third-Party Access